 Discarded Trash in our Recreation Area and Neighborhood-

 In addition to beer cans in our recreation area there are a lot of other items that are being discarded detracting from the quality of our facilities.
 These include such things as soft drink cans, water bottles, food wrappers, tennis ball containers old tennis balls and the like.
 The Association does not employ anyone to clear up this junk so users of our facilities are strongly requested to discard such material in the trash cans provided.
 In the tennis courts there are small trash containers for this purpose.
-But at the end of the games when players leave they should empty these containers into the large trash can near the playground just outside of the tennis court gates as this is the only container which is serviced by our trash collection service.
+But at the end of the games when players leave they it would be helpful if they would empty these containers, putting the recyclable material into the large wheeled container outside the tennis court gate and the rest into the large fixed trash can near the playground opposite the gate.
+This one is serviced by our landscapers.
 Sponsors of the tennis leagues are reminded that, as defined in their signed league agreements. it is their responsibility to ensure that all trash is removed prior to their departure from the courts.

 Our recreation area is not the only place where trash is being discarded.
 In walking around the subdivision trash can be seen alongside the streets, on people’s yards, including “decorating” our foliage at the entrance esplanades.
 This does not enhance our experience in living in this great subdivision nor add to its attraction to potential purchasers.
 PLEASE let’s all work together to maintain the attractiveness of our neighborhood.
 Thanks!

 From time to time questions are asked regarding the use of golf carts on the streets within our subdivision.
 The answer that was given to us some years ago by the Chief Prosecutor of the Harris County D.A's office, was that such use was illegal based on the Settlement not falling under the definition of being a Master Planned Community as required under the Texas Transportation Code.